markcarroll/makerspace/3dprinting/_posts/2022-12-22-klipper-ender-6.md

 ### Config Files

 You can view my current Ender 6 config at my Github repo: [klipper_ender6](https://github.com/markcarroll/klipper_ender6)

+Here is a [sample one](../files/klipper-ender-6/ender6_printer.cfg) that I snapshotted early on.

 ### Bed leveling